d2s/Documentation/_posts/2018-04-10-aRsyncGUIChangelog.md

 ### Apple App Sandboxing technology

 Apple has the [App Sandboxing technology](https://developer.apple.com/app-sandboxing/) for protecting the user for malicious software.
 To release a macOS app on Apple Mac App Store require the app to execute inside a sandbox.
-This repository is a fork of RsyncOSX to enable aRsyncGUI to execute inside a sandbox and perhaps be released on the Mac App Store.
+This repository is a fork of RsyncOSX to enable aRsyncGUI to execute inside a sandbox and to be released on the Mac App Store.

 The name of the app is due to Apple naming conventions for apps released on the Mac App Store.